 The procedure is minimally invasive and is performed under local anaesthetic to numb the local area of where the radiofrequency probe is introduced.
 A nerve stimulator is used to correctly identify the sensory nerves that are the source of heel pain.
 Once identified, more anaesthetic is administered to numb the sensory nerve that is to be ablated via heat.
 The probe tip produces heat to a very targeted area that minimises damage to other structures around the nerve.
 The area treated is approximately the size of small garden pea.

 As the procedure is minimally invasive, recovery is relatively fast.
 Following the procedure a light dressing is applied.
 You can return to weightbearing in regular footwear such as a trainer.
 It is advised to minimise your activity levels for the first 48 hours after the procedure and to take a short course of basic pain medication to minimise post-op discomfort such as paracetamol and ibuprofen.

 Radiofrequency ablation comes with minimal risks but there are a few possibilities including:

 Infection or abscess formation at the puncture site which is rare

 Bruising and swelling that can be painful.
 Numbness around the treated area may also occur but this is a rare side effect

 Weakness of the small muscles in the foot

 Radiofrequency nerve ablation is an excellent treatment option for resistant cases of plantar heel pain that have not responded to previous conventional treatments.
-The main advantages of radiofrequency ablation are that the plantar fascia is left intact, the patient is able to return to full activities the day following the procedure, and the pain relief is long lasting.
+The main advantages of radiofrequency ablation are that the plantar fascia is left intact, the patient is able to return to full activities within 1-2 weeks post-procedure, and the pain relief is long lasting.

 At The Heel Pain Expert, we provide radiofrequency nerve ablation.
 If you would like to discuss this option schedule a call.